kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 This iterator also has the added problem of respecting round-robin ordering.
 This can be implemented in `O(1)` compute time per request.

-#### Derivation of Fair Queuing for Server Requests wit max-min fairness and concurrent virtual execution
+#### Derivation of Fair Queuing for Server Requests with max-min fairness and concurrent virtual execution

 Finally, here is an explanation of how this solution was derived.
 It starts with an old paper from the world of networking and makes a